bostondv/bootstrap-share-buttons/README.md

 ### Composer

-`composer require bostondv/bootstrap-share-buttons-wordpress`
+`composer require bostondv/bootstrap-share-buttons`

 ### WordPress Plugin

 _Coming soon to the WordPress.org plugin repository_.

-1. Upload the `bootstrap-share-buttons-wordpress` folder to the `/wp-content/plugins/` directory
+1. Upload the `bootstrap-share-buttons` folder to the `/wp-content/plugins/` directory
-2. Activate the Bootstrap Share Buttons for WordPress plugin through the 'Plugins' menu in WordPress
+2. Activate the Bootstrap Share Buttons plugin through the 'Plugins' menu in WordPress

 ### Manually Include

-[Download the repository](https://github.com/bostondv/bootstrap-share-buttons-wordpress/archive/master.zip) and upload to your project.
+[Download the repository](https://github.com/bostondv/bootstrap-share-buttons/archive/master.zip) and upload to your project.
 Include `bootstrap-share-buttons.php` in your project somewhere.

 ## Usage